NomicFoundation/hardhat-website/src/content/plugin-development/tutorial/task.md

 }
 ```

-Here we define the task arguments interface, and action (i.e. the function that will be executed when the task is run).
+Here we define the task arguments interface and action (the function that executes when the task runs).

 The task action must be an async function and exported as `default`.